Nick Dioguardi: Racing career

 Dioguardi first appeared on the national racing series at the 1965 SCCA National Championship Runoffs.
-At Daytona International Speedway Dioguardi ran a Brabham in the Formula SCCA race.
+At Daytona International Speedway, Dioguardi ran a Brabham in the Formula SCCA race.
 Dioguardi started 21st but failed to finish the race running in ninth place.
 The following year, at Riverside International Raceway, he finished in first place beating Phil Groggins.
-In 1969 Dioguardi, at the Riverside Grand Prix, his Lotus Formula C struck a photographer.
-The photographer survived the impact suffering a broken leg.
+In 1969, Dioguardi, at the Riverside Grand Prix, his Lotus Formula C struck a photographer.
+The photographer survived the impact, suffering a broken leg.

-As of 1968 Dioguardi also ran in Formula A. Both times, in 1968 and 1969, he failed to finish the race.
+As of 1968, Dioguardi also ran in Formula A. Both times, in 1968 and 1969, he failed to finish the race.
 Dioguardi first ran a World Racing Enterprises Shadow in 1968 and a Surtees TS5 the following year.
 In 1969 Dioguardi also entered the Continental 49'er at Sears Point Raceway.
 He finished in fifteenth place in the fourth round of the 1969 SCCA Continental Championship.
-In 1971 Dioguardi ran the complete season in the Surtees.
-Sponsored by Delta Tire Dioguardi scored a single point.
-At the Mid-Ohio Grand Prix he finished in tenth place.
+In 1971, Dioguardi ran the complete season in the Surtees.
+Sponsored by Delta Tire, Dioguardi scored a single point.
+At the Mid-Ohio Grand Prix, he finished in tenth place.

 Dioguardi made two appearances in IndyCar.
-In 1969 he was entered by Arciero Racing in an Eisert 64.
+In 1969, he was entered by Arciero Racing in an Eisert 64.
 The car built to Formula A specifications failed to qualify at Riverside.
-The following year Dioguardi returned, at Phoenix International Raceway.
+The following year, Dioguardi returned, at Phoenix International Raceway.
 He qualified 24th, and last.
-After 28 of the Phoenix 150 Dioguardi crashed.
+After 28 laps of the Phoenix 150, Dioguardi crashed.

-He later made appearances in Can-Am.
-In 1972 Dioguardi ran at Laguna Seca and Riverside.
+Dioguradi later made appearances in Can-Am.
+In 1972, he ran at Laguna Seca and Riverside.
 He ran a Titanium Ti22.
-The car was revolutionary when it was introduced in 1969 but disappointed earlier at the hands of Jackie Oliver and David Hobbs.
+The car was revolutionary when it was introduced in 1969, but disappointed earlier at the hands of Jackie Oliver and David Hobbs.
 Dioguardi's best result was 13th at Riverside.

 Personal

 Dioguardi was born October 12, 1932, in Alia, Sicily.
-Together with his parents and two brothers the family moved to Los Angeles in 1949.
+Together with his parents and two brothers, the family moved to Los Angeles in 1949.
 In 1953 the family settled in Glendale, California, in 1953.
 The three brothers ran Dio Brothers Automotive.
 On May 11, 2015, Dioguardi died in his native Alia.